theparthway/docs/docs/cookbook/DemoApp.md

  merry faucet --to <EVM Address>
 ```

-## Project Setup
+## Project setup

 Let's create a react app using the following command.
-If you don't have bun installed, please refer to [bun](https://bun.sh/).
+If you don't have Bun installed, please refer to [bun](https://bun.sh/).

 ```bash
 # Creates a react-app using vite
 bun create vite demo-app --template react-ts
 ```

-## Installing Dependencies
+## Installing dependencies

-The following are the dependencies needed to build the dApp.
+The following dependencies are needed to build the dApp.

 ```bash
 # Installs Garden SDK